Menu Close

 External stakeholders of Facebook

-Users, competitors, suppliers, and governments are some of the key external stakeholders of Facebook.
-According to Tankovska (2021) Facebook has around 2.8 billion monthly active users.
+According to Dixon (2023) Facebook has around 2.98 billion monthly active users.
 Certainly, users are very important, and therefore, making and keeping them satisfied is extremely important for the company.

 A number of competitors are vying to take as much market share as possible from Facebook.
 Its main competitors in social media are Twitter, Pinterest, Tumblr, Reddit, LinkedIn, YouTube, and Vkontakte.
 Instagram and WhatsApp are not considered here as they are owned by Facebook.
 The biggest competitor of Facebook in advertising industry is Google.